uwdata/mosaic/docs/jupyter/index.md

 The widget constructor take three arguments which are all optional.

-* `spec`, A Mosaic specification as a dictionary.
+* `spec`, a Mosaic specification as a dictionary.
 This argument is optional and can be set later via the `spec` traitlet.
-* `con`, A DuckDB connection.
+* `con`, a DuckDB connection.
 If `None`, the widget will create a connection to an in-memory database.
-* `data`, A dictionary of DataFrames that should be added to the database connection.
+* `data`, a dictionary of DataFrames that should be added to the database connection.
 The keys of the dictionary are the table names.

 The widget has a `spec` traitlet that can be used to set the Mosaic specification.
 The widget will automatically update when the specification changes.
 The widget also has a `selections` traitlet, which updates automatically with selections in the widget.